by Steven K. Roberts

-This is Grand Central Station for ship networking: router, switch, management tools, hubs, NAS, servers, gateways, bridges, and all those other blinky goodies that end up becoming central to our lives.
-With three external units (outdoor router for port WiFi, Jetpack for cellular fail-over, and AP for internal wireless devices), this is the core of all data services on the ship:
+This is Grand Central Station for ship networking: Peplink Balance One router, UniFi 24-port switch, Cloud Key, hubs, Synology RS815 NAS, servers, gateways, bridges, and all those other blinky goodies that end up becoming central to our lives.
+With three external units (outdoor Mikrotik Groove for port WiFi, Jetpack for cellular fail-over, and UniFi AP for internal wireless devices), this is the core of all data services on the ship:

 The architecture of this deserves its own post, so I won’t go into detail in a general console tour, but this cabinet is densely packed… challenging my cable-management protocols and requiring active cooling.

 As I mentioned in the beta section, the signal generator is parked in this cabinet for the moment, and above it is a locking rack drawer for handheld instruments and accessories… multimeter, network and audio cable testers, IR thermometer, AC detector, scope and other instrument probes, clip leads, tube of Tef-Gel for rack screws, and so on.
 This is currently a bit inconsistent… the tool cabinet at the far end of the console also has an electronics category, as does the large stainless beast that dominates the room, with still more strewn about at the assembly bench up in the pilothouse.
 This is undergoing refinement and steadily improves as I use it, slowly reducing the time wasted running around trying to find things that just have to be here somewhere… like my favorite red-handled dikes that disappeared a month ago.

 Finally, this zone has another one of the CyberPower outlet strips like the one in beta.
 Because of active airflow through the NAS, switch, and overall cabinet, I periodically take the Shop Vac to gamma and slurp out dust deposits.